tqtezos/stablecoin/docs/specification.md

 3. FA2 uses the word "owner" to refer to the address that owns some tokens.
 At the same time, CENTRE calls the central entity who can manage roles the "owner".
 It leads to ambiguity, but the meaning of the word "owner" should be clear from the context.
-It is not a difference per se, but due to this ambiguity we may rename the "owner" role.
+To eliminate this ambiguity we use two terms:
+  * "contract owner" is the central entity that owns the whole contract;
+  * "token owner" is the entity that holds some tokens.
 4. `mint` and `burn` entrypoints take lists of pairs/amounts respectively.
 They follow FA2 style where most entrypoints operate on lists.
 In CENTRE they take a single item (a pair or an amount).